 The created file is always world-writable.
-On Linux and UNIX systems it is owned by MySQL server process' user, usually mysql, on Windows, MySQL runs by default as Administrator, so the file owner is Administrator.
+On Linux and UNIX systems it is owned by the user that started the MySQL process (usually mysq1).
+On Windows, MySQL runs by default as Local System, and the file will be world-readable by everyone.